NikolaiRadke/AI.duino/README.md

 ## Manual installation

 Add read permissions to each folder and file.
 Copy the prepared `aiduino` folder to the Arduino IDE plugin directory.
-The `aiduino` folder must have the following structure:
+The folder must have the following structure:
 ```
 aiduino/
 └── extension/